jcs-emacs/jcs-emacs/README.md

 ## Supported Emacs versions

-The config should run on Emacs 24.3 or higher, but still, recommend to always run on the latest Emacs version available on your machine.
+The config should run on Emacs 24.3 or higher, but I will recommend to always run on the latest Emacs version available on your machine.